aknutas/aknutas.github.io/sundry/msc-thesis-topics.md

 ---

 Thanks for your interest!
 I supervise MSc. theses at LUT University for our software engineering (and digital transformation) students.
-I have listed below some current topics below that match my current research directions.
+I have listed below some current topics that match my current research directions.
 If you find one of these topics to be of interest and are seeking a 1st supervisor, do send me an email.

 - Developer social networks / open source project networks – how programmers use GitHub
 - Why do developers participate in open source or civic tech? (literature review work)